MarkRoddy/avyrss/README.md

 ### Static Content Generation

-AvyRss uses an offline generation model:
+AvyRSS uses an offline generation model:
 1. Forecasts are downloaded and stored as JSON files on disk
 2. RSS feeds are pre-generated from stored forecasts
 3. The HTML index page is generated from the configuration